Intoegy/sms/README.md

 ```
 ## Configuration

-In the first you have to create account at [SMS Smart Egypt](https://smseg.com/app/session/register?source=php-package).
+In the first you have to create account at [SMS Egypt](https://smseg.com/app/session/register?source=php-package).

 The defaults are set in `config/sms.php`.
 Publish the config to copy the file to your own config:
 ```sh